technoon-org/technoon.org/index.md

 ## If your company wants to participate…

 Perhaps you would like to improve staff skills in a specific area.
-Or maybe some of your staff would like to provide trining.
+Or maybe some of your staff would like to provide training.
 Either way we'd love to hear from you.
 Please fill in the [TechNoon Contact Form](/contact) and we'll get back to you to find out more.